kangli-bionic/prep-step-one/practice_problems.md

 We've given you 21 practice problems to prepare!
 Many are more difficult than the problems you'll see in the coding challenge.

+We've also provided the same practice problems in JavaScript and Python in case you're more knowledgeable in those areas.

 Good luck, future devs!

 ## Problems in Ruby